Styria-Digital/confgetti/README.md

 #### confgetti.Confgetti.get_variables(path=None, keys=None, use_env=True, use_consul=True)

-This is internal method that is used for `confgetti.get_variables` shorthand.
+This is internal method that is used for [get_variables](#confgettiget_variablespath-keys-use_envtrue-use_consultrue) shorthand.
 Arguments and logic is exactly the same.

 **Example:**